louismullie/temp-data/markdown_final/999a29da-623c-db86-6ade-bfa56d92dbac.md

 Methods

 This prospective cohort study followed 300 first-time pregnant women from pregnancy till 12 months post partum.
 Data were collected by electronic questionnaire and clinical examinations.
 DRA was defined as a palpated separation of ≥ 2 fingerbreadths either 4.5 cm above, at or 4.5 cm below the umbilicus.
-Women with and without DRA were compared with independent samples Student's t-test and χ 2 /Fisher exact test, and OR with significance level > 0.05.
+Women with and without DRA were compared with independent samples Student's t-test and χ²/Fisher exact test, and OR with significance level > 0.05.

 Results